The Classification of Two-Dimensional Extended Topological Field Theories: The Classification of 2-Dimensional Extended Topological Field Theories

 In Section \ref{SectionBordBicat1} we discuss these gluing issues at length and give a preliminary, naive version of the $d$-dimensional bordism bicategory as a symmetric monoidal bicategory.
 In Section \ref{SectBordBicat2} we improve upon this definition and give the definition of the symmetric monoidal bicategory of bordisms with $\cF$-structures.
 The allowed structures are very general and include structures which can be described by sheaves, such as orientations, or even stacks, such as super manifold structures, spin structures, or principal bundles.

-In Section \ref{SectUnorientedClassification} we address our second primary goal, which is to prove our main classification theorem (Theorem \ref{TheoremUnorientedClassification}) for 2-dimensional extended unoriented topological field theories.
+In Section \ref{SectUnorientedClassification} we address our second primary goal, which is to prove our main classification theorem (Theorem~\ref{TheoremUnorientedClassification}) for 2-dimensional extended unoriented topological field theories.
 This theorem gives a generators and relations presentation for the extended 2-dimensional unoriented bordism bicategory as a symmetric monoidal bicategory.
 Using the results of Chapeters \ref{ChapPlanarDecomp} and \ref{SymMonBicatChapt}, the proof is relatively straightforward.
-This effectively classifies extended 2-dimensional unoriented topological field theories with {\em any} target symmetric monoidal bicategory.
+This effectively classifies extended 2-dimensional unoriented topological field theories with {\em any} target symmetric monoidal bicategory, in the sense that such topological field theories are completely determined by a explicit list of data, the data coming from the presentation.

 In Section \ref{SectOrientedClassification} we prove our third primary goal, and show how the techniques developed here can be generalized and adapted to classify bordism bicategories with structure.
-We demonstrate this by proving the analogous classification theorem (Theorem \ref{OrientedBordismClassification}) for the 2-dimensional {\em oriented} extended bordism bicategory.
+We demonstrate this by proving the analogous classification theorem (Theorem~\ref{OrientedBordismClassification}) for the 2-dimensional {\em oriented} extended bordism bicategory.

 Finally, in Section \ref{SectExamplesandApps}, we achieve our fourth primary goal.
 We use the classification results of the previous section to classify extended topological field theories with values in the symmetric monoidal bicategory of algebras, bimodules, and intertwiners.
 In particular, over a perfect field we prove that extended oriented topological field theories are the same as semi-simple (non-commutative) Frobenius algebras and that in the unoriented case they are essentially the same as semi-simple Frobenius $*$-algebras.